opendocsg/slw-judgments-backfill/2015_SGHC_100/report.md

 Save Sdn Bhd letter (see [49] above).
 Another letter from Ken Ken on 18 March 2014 [note: 54] confirmed that UBZ had not participated in any tender for the Ken Ken Cold Storage Project.

 58     Whether detriment is required depends on the circumstances of the case.
-See, _eg_ , _Vestwin Trading Pte Ltd v Obegi Melissa_ [2006] 3 SLR(R) 573 at [74].
+See, _eg_ , _Vestwin Trading Pte Ltd v Obegi Melissa_ <span class="citation">[2006] 3 SLR(R) 573</span> at [74].
 In any event, detriment need not necessarily result from the use of confidential information to tender for specific projects in competition with Tempcool.
 The Disputed Drawings, which Woon used to help Tempcool’s customers speak to suppliers and rearrange the shelving configuration, helped Woon and UBZ foster goodwill, which was beneficial to them and detrimental to Tempcool.
 With the drawings, Woon demonstrated UBZ’s ability to serve Tempcool’s customers well; they had no need to return to Tempcool for postproject help.
 The Pricing Information, which included the Arneg Quotation and Pricing Summary, was

 also detrimental to Tempcool.
 Even if UBZ could obtain its own Arneg quotations, [note: 55] it was valuable for Woon to know if Arneg quoted the same prices to Tempcool.
 It went without saying that the Pricing Summary, which showed price mark-ups, allowed UBZ to craft better bids in present or future project tenders.